JonnyBGod/loopback-graphql-relay/README.md

 ![Loopback Graphql](./resources/loopback-graphql.png?raw=true "LoopBack Apollo Architecture")

-## Caution ⚠️
-This is a work in progress.
-Until version 1.0 endpoint API may change.

 ## Queries 💥
 - Relay Specification: `node` query to fetch single entity by ID
 - `viewer` query to fetch all models for a viewer